 - 10 drops Tea Tree Essential Oil

 - Combine coconut oil, mango butter and beeswax in a small glass or metal container.
-I like to make mine in the small Mason jar I use to store it.
-The ones pictured holds 4 ounces.
+I make mine in small Mason jars that hold 4 ounces.

 - Stir in the Vitamin E oil and cornstarch or arrowroot powder until smooth.
-You can remove the sauce pan from the stove but still leave the container in the hot water to make the mixing easier.
-(This keeps the wax hot and melted.
-In the image below the bottom jar has cornstarch mixed into it.)
+Remove the sauce pan from the stove but leave the container in the hot water to make the mixing easier.
+(This keeps the wax hot and melted.)

 - Once the mixture is smooth stir in your essential oils.

-- Pour into storage container (some people like to use an old deodorant container).
+- Pour into storage container (you can also use an old deodorant container).
 Allow the deodorant to cool completely.

 - Attach a free printable label, if desired.